benshimonz/V1/README.md

 ## Logical Entity Types

-A logical entity type is a way to define new entity type.
+A logical entity type can be assigned to a set of entities.
 It is defined by:

-* The entities it assigns a new type name to each:
+* The entities it assigns a new type name to:
   * Concrete (yellow) entities
   * Entity types (blue) with optional constraints
   * Entities (red) with constraints
-* A entity type name assigned to all such entities
+* A entity type name assigned to each such entity

-Logical entities type can be defined, and then used in queries.
+Logical entities types can be defined, and then used in queries.

 Here are some definition examples: